 Overall my time aboard the Wilderness Adventurer was incredible from start to finish, but the biggest challenge was saying goodbye to all of my incredible fellow travelers.
 People often ask our AdventureSmith team what the people are like aboard small ships, and our standard response is that small ship cruising draws in people that are adventurous, love nature and wildlife, and have a passion for learning, so if you like people like that then you will probably enjoy the other passengers.
 This again proved to be true on my Alaska small ship adventure.
 My group was active, nature-oriented, smart, personable and quite interesting.
 All of this is enhanced with the time spent adventuring together as you connect deeply while having shared experiences throughout time together.
 So as a warning to all future small ship travelers: after your trip you may have a hard time saying goodbye to the people that you spent an incredible week with, and who knows, you may end up having a very good reason to travel onward to visit your new friends (bonus if they are from New Zealand!).

 For more photos from this trip, including glaciers and bears, view my Facebook album on AdventureSmith Explorations’ Facebook Page.

-This Alaska cruise review was written by an AdventureSmith Explorations crew member.
+This small ship Alaska cruise review was written by an AdventureSmith Explorations crew member.
 Read all Small Ship Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.